-Looking for a faculty member to do research with?
+Looking for a Biology faculty member to do research with?
 Check out some examples below!
 Also, click on an individual name to get more information, see pictures, and read student testimonials!

 Catherine Chan - Factors influencing plant growth and development, focusing on calcium signaling and the effects of high-volume pharmaceutical and personal care products.

 George Clokey - I work with a variety of people on a wide range of projects.
 I have interests in, and contacts for both field and lab sciences ranging from molecular biology to animal tracking.

 Kirsten Crossgrove - Molecular biology/genetics/development.
 My lab studies development in free-living and parasitic nematodes.
 I am particularly interested in understanding the genetic pathways involved in responding to environmental changes like the movement of a parasite from mosquito to human host.

 Kristen Curran - Molecular biology/Development/Circadian Rhythm.
 We use the African Clawed Frog (Xenopus laevis) to address two questions.
 First, when during development do embryonic organs attain a circadian rhythm and become synchronized with the external environment?
 Second, do circadian genes play other roles during the development that are not related to timing a 24 hour day?

 Ellen Davis - Animal behavior.
 Main focus is conflict, particularly sexual conflict, but also courtship, mate choice, dominance, sexual coercion, sexual selection, evolution and the hormonal basis of behavior.